marctrem/usbarmory-wiki-fork/External-resources.md

 * Roland Schilling, Frieder Steinmetz authored a paper titled [USB devices phoning home](https://doi.org/10.15480/882.1279), exploring data leaks through rogue HTTP channels established by malicious USB devices and using the USB armory for attack implementation.
 The repository with the PoC is available [here](https://github.com/willnix/usbpoc).

 * Matthias Neugschwandtner, Anton Beitler, Anil Kurmus authored [A Transparent Defense Against USB Eavesdropping Attacks](http://static.securegoose.org/papers/uscramble_cr.pdf), a research which explores passive USB sniffing and countermeasures using the USB armory as evaluation platform.

+* [Mubix “Rob” Fuller](https://room362.com/about/) wrote a step by step guide titled ["Snagging creds from locked machines"](https://room362.com/post/2016/snagging-creds-from-locked-machines/) that illustrates how to use the USB armory to capture credential hashes on certain Windows and OS X versions, even when locked out.

 ### Presentations